InspireMD's (NSPR) CEO Marvin Slosman on Q4 2019 Results - Earnings Call Transcript

 In January, I was able to witness the growing support by the medical community for CGuard EPS at the International LINC Congress in Leipzig, which brings together leading interventionalists and vascular surgeons from around the world.
 The feedback from the leading physician community was extremely enthusiastic, and I, along with a packed audience, was able to observe the placement of CGuard EPS firsthand in a challenging live case with tortuous anatomy and very tight stenosis.
 The procedure was conducted by world-renowned interventional cardiologists, Dr. Antonio Micari and Dr. Fausto Castriota of Humanitas Hospital in Bergamo, Italy, and was specifically chosen by the conference organizers for live transmission.

 The CGuard EPS produced outstanding clinical results in this very difficult case.
 I also had the opportunity to attend a number of presentations that highlighted the clinical superiority of CGuard EPS.
-IRONGUARD 2 trial which enrolled 729 patients with carotid artery disease in their real-world large multi-center, multi-specialty analysis suggests that the use of CGuard EPS and routine clinical practice is associated with no major periprocedural or 30-day neurological complications.
+IRONGUARD 2 trial, which enrolled 729 patients with carotid artery disease in their real-world, large multi-center, multi-specialty analysis suggests that the use of CGuard EPS and routine clinical practice is associated with no major periprocedural or 30-day neurological complications.

-Additionally, the PARADIGM-Extend trial deducted by Professor Musialek of Krakow University Hospital, the longest-running CGuard EPS study thus far, showed no procedural related device events out to five years, indicating long-term safety and sustained benefit.
+Additionally, the PARADIGM-Extend trial conducted by Professor Musialek of Krakow University Hospital, the longest-running CGuard EPS study thus far, showed no procedural-related device events out to five years, indicating long-term safety and sustained benefit.

 We continue to explore opportunities for expanding indications for CGuard EPS outside of carotid artery disease as well as broadening our portfolio within carotid artery disease and stroke treatment.

-The investigator-initiated research studies presented at LINC demonstrated the potential of CGuard to be used effectively in other indications such as treatment of iliac disease, subclavian artery disease and treatment of saphenous vein grafts or SVGs, as well as other peripheral conditions.
+The investigator-initiated research studies presented at LINC demonstrated the potential of CGuard to be used effectively in other indications such as treatment of iliac disease, subclavian artery disease, and treatment of saphenous vein grafts or SVGs, as well as other peripheral conditions.

 We noted these results and have begun to work closely with clinicians who have made these very important clinical observations.
 Additionally, and central to our growth within the CAD franchise, is our continued focus on vascular surgeons and their use of CGuard EPS as a viable alternative to vascular surgery.
-Part of this strategy includes exploring adding a procedural protection device to our portfolio including the principles of reverse flow of the carotid as an adjunctive alternative to femoral access.
+Part of this strategy includes exploring adding a procedural protection device to our portfolio, including the principles of reverse flow of the carotid as an adjunctive alternative to femoral access.

 We look forward to advancing our efforts in this initiative and working with leading vascular surgeons on our strategic pathway.
 Our immediate focus, however, remains creating awareness of the superior patient outcomes that are being reported with CGuard EPS.
-We continue to prioritize commercial execution in our key European markets, including Germany, Italy, Spain and Poland, where our market share is growing rapidly.
+We continue to prioritize commercial execution in our key European markets, including Germany, Italy, Spain, and Poland, where our market share is growing rapidly.

 In large part, the strength of CGuard was driven by awareness in key European territories through cultivation of our physician outreach and education efforts in parallel with growing our Centers of Excellence or COEs.
 The COE program has been established across Europe and will now be extended to India and South America.
 As a result of this initiative, we have a waiting list of key physicians who wish to participate in our COEs.
 It is our goal to make CGuard available to the broadest possible patient population, and our Centers of Excellence program will go a long way towards making this happen by driving awareness and utilization, particularly in the vascular surgical community.

-We are also pursuing additional product registrations and distribution contracts with local distributors in other countries in Europe, Asia and Latin America.
+We are also pursuing additional product registrations and distribution contracts with local distributors in other countries in Europe, Asia, and Latin America.
 As a part of this effort, we plan to pursue our application for reimbursement in France.
 This includes exploring an alternative higher reimbursement level to conventional stents through the possibility of conducting a randomized trial in partnership with the French government.
 We continue to anticipate CGuard EPS regulatory approval in Brazil, the world’s fifth largest carotid artery disease market in the first half of the year.

-We believe Brazil and Latin America, in general, have great potential to emerge as significant contributors to our long-term growth.
+We believe Brazil and Latin America, in general have great potential to emerge as significant contributors to our long-term growth.
 In addition, we’re seeking strategic partnerships in both China and Japan to gain approval and distribution of CGuard EPS in these territories.
-Both China and Japan represent more than double our current addressable market as such, these markets are another priority for the business.
+Both China and Japan represent more than double our current addressable market, as such these markets are another priority for the business.

 An overriding strategic objective is the completion of the IDE approval process that would allow us to initiate a trial to support an eventual commercial launch of CGuard EPS in the United States.
 Our ongoing discussions with the FDA related to this application are positive and progressing satisfactorily.
 Last September, the agency had requested additional information.
-This is not unusual for this process, and we are responding accordingly, continuing to work closely to deliver on the agency’s request in a timely manner according to the planned time line.
+This is not unusual for this process, and we are responding accordingly, continuing to work closely to deliver on the agency’s request in a timely manner according to the planned timeline.

 Craig will get into the financials shortly, but I wanted to begin with a comment about fourth quarter revenue.
 Consistent with our revenue pre-announcement that was issued in January, revenue within the range of $1,000,000 to $1,025,000.
 We reported fourth quarter total revenue of $1,013,000 representing growth of 23% over $822,000 that we reported in the fourth quarter of 2018.